 Prior to 2000, a Toastmasters club existed briefly in Park City.

-In 2000 Jon Henry and Allen Stockbridge inquired separately with Toastmasters International about starting a club in Park City.
-The District leadership soon brought the two together with some Toastmasters in Salt Lake City to begin the process of chartering a club in Park City again.
-Soon, with local advertising on KPCW and the Park Record, the necessary number of people (20) were gathered to start another club.
+In 2000, Jon Henry and Allen Stockbridge inquired separately with Toastmasters International about starting a club in Park City, Utah.
+The District leadership soon brought the two together with Toastmasters from Salt Lake City to begin the process of chartering a club in Park City again.
+Soon, with local advertising on KPCW and in the Park Record, the necessary number of people (20) were gathered to start another club.

-Since chartering a club in 2000, the club has remained healthy with an active membership between 15 and 30 people.
-If you have visited a Toastmaster club before you may note that each club has its own personality.
-The Park City Toastmasters Club has a distinct tone: the membership is cosmopolitan, professional, and yet very easy going and fun loving.
-The club does not operate as rigidly or business like as some other clubs do, and yet we are host to a variety of professions (real estate, finance, travel, mediation, personal coaching, design, teaching, administration, recreation, piloting, etc.)
+Since chartering a club in 2000, the club has remained healthy with an active membership of between 15 and 30 people.
+If you have visited a Toastmaster club before, you may note that each club has its own personality.
+The Park City Toastmasters Club has a distinct tone: the membership is cosmopolitan and professional, yet very easy-going and fun-loving.
+The club does not operate as rigidly or business-like as some other clubs do, and yet we are host to a variety of professions (real estate, finance, travel, mediation, personal coaching, design, teaching, administration, recreation, piloting, etc.)

-In 2008 the club experienced tremendous growth.
+In 2008, the club experienced tremendous growth.
 A healthy club is considered to be one that has 20 or more members.
-We have had as many as 43 at once.
+We have had as many as 43 at once!
 During the 2008/2009 Toastmaster year we gained 43 new members.
-Understand that Toastmasters can be a revolving door with members moving away, getting new jobs or commitments and subsequently leaving the club.
+Understand that Toastmasters can be a revolving door with members moving away, getting new jobs or commitments, and subsequently leaving the club.
 But our club caught the attention of the Area, Division, and District for its rapid growth and health.

-Also in 2008, the club became more active and competitive in speech contests.
+Also, in 2008 the club became more active and competitive in speech contests.
 In 2008, Jon Henry won the Division Tall Tales contest and Mike Hodge won the District Humorous contest.
-In 2009, Andy Cier won the District Humorous contest and Jon Henry won the District Evaluation contest.
+In 2009, Andy Cier won the District Humorous contest and Jon Henry won the District Evaluation Contest.
 In 2010, Andy Cier won the Division Humorous Contest.
 In 2011, Missy Hilton won the Division International Speech Contest.
 Other members have gone on to win Area and Division contests as well.